 16 – What Infrastructure Do I Need To Deploy Such A Technology At My Airline?

 Answering this question would blow up this blog post.
-What I can tell you is that we are operating a sophisticated infrastructure containing several business services, micro-services, data warehouses, data hubs, and interface.
+However, I can tell you that we are operating a sophisticated infrastructure containing several business services, micro-services, data warehouses, data hubs, and interfaces.
 However, I plan to do a dedicated blog post on this during the next couple of weeks.

 17 – Which User Or User Groups Should Use A Feed-Based Solution At An Airline?